ivanpaulovich/event-sourcing-jambo/README.md

-A solution for Account Balance based on a Event-Driven architecture with DDD and CQRS.
+A solution for Blogging based on a Event-Driven architecture with DDD and CQRS.
 The full solution contains three applications.
 * A Web API which receives Commands to produces Domain Events also receives Queries to return JSON.
 * A Consumer App that reads the Event Stream and do a projection to a MongoDB database.
 * A Web API for authentication and JWT generation.